 Benefits of an Elimination Diet

-Other than helping you identify which kind of foods bring you discomfort, the Elimination diet has other health benefits too like the following.
+Other than helping you identify which kind of foods bring you discomfort, the elimination diet has other health benefits like the following as well.

 Reduces Symptoms of Irritable Bowel Syndrome

-Also known as the IBS, this is one of the common disorders that affects between 10-15% of people worldwide, and this diet is proven to improve symptoms such as gas, stomach cramps, and bloating.
+Also known as IBS, this is one of the common disorders that affects between 10 to 15% of people worldwide and this diet is proven to improve symptoms such as gas, stomach cramps, and bloating.

 Reduces Symptoms of ADHD

-Attention-deficit/hyperactivity disorder (ADHD) is a behavioral disorder that affects about 3-5% of all children and adults.
-Studies have shown that the elimination diet helps control the disorder, however, children should not be on this diet unless it is recommended by a medical professional.
+Attention-deficit/hyperactivity disorder (ADHD) is a behavioral disorder that affects about 3 to 5% of all children and adults.
+Studies have shown that the elimination diet helps control the disorder.
+However, children should not be on this diet unless it is recommended by a medical professional.